 Story's account begins with relevant constitutional text-the Appointments Clause.
 The Appointments Clause negates the unitary executive theory.
 The unitary executive theory suggests that the President has sole and complete control over the executive branch of government.
 The Appointment Clause shows that this cannot be true.
 The Constitution requires that the Senate have some control over the executive branch of government through appointments.
 The constitutional text also shows that the President does not have sole control over removals, as the Constitution authorizes impeachment by the House followed by removal by the Senate.
-He appointment of the constitution authorizes impeachment by the House followed by removal by the Senate.
+The constitutional text also shows that the President does not have sole control over removals, as the Constitution authorizes impeachment by the examination of pre-ratification material first with resort to "post-ratification material" if "absolutely necessary").

 One can further support Story's more specific inference about removal that he draws from the Appointments Clause.
-The
+The Appointments Clause shows that the Constitution aims to have executive officers properly executing the law whom the Senate